sunnymnie/crypto/theses/rpl-long.md

 ## Plan and risk tolerance
 - Split up my DCA amounts to incorporate buying some RPL instead of just ETH.
 Reason: Currently RPL has pumped quite hard, so I am not going to go all in at the top
-- Planning to accumulate to 10-30% of my portfolio
+- Planning to accumulate up to 30% of my portfolio, hard limit at 50%.
 - No price-stop loss, but may sell if Rocketpool is hacked, or if other decentralized staking alternatives are gaining share against Rocketpool, or growth has slowed down.
 - No take-profit prices, but am looking for some eurphoric pumps near the Merge.
 Probably will start DCAing out after I have amassed a large stake
 - Some eyeballing numbers: if holding for a few years, am expecting price to go up to ~0.1 ETH.